lsst/rtn-019/index.rst

 Known Issues
 ============

-There are no current issues affecting service.
+There are no current issues affecting the quality of the service.

+There are occasionally tickets asking for improvements or a better user experience that are specific to the telescope usage of the service (see `[DM-30151] <https://jira.lsstcorp.org/browse/DM-30151>`_ for an example) and recognizing the importance of the service in summit operations we make a concerted attempt to prioritise them in Construction and will continue to do so in Operations.

 Additional Notes
 ================